The Tutte embedding of the mated-CRT map converges to Liouville quantum gravity: Introduction

-Our analysis also gives an explicit way to put a conformal structure on the continuum CRT mating (the peanosphere).
-It is easy to construct the peanosphere (or variants of thereof) and identify its topology using Moore's theorem.
-But, the proof in~\cite{wedges,sphere-constructions} that Brownian motion on this topological space is canonically defined, i.e., that it has a canonical conformal structure (wherein the measure maps to the LQG measure and the curve maps to space-filling SLE) is much more difficult and abstract.
-This paper provides a more concrete way to construct a (modulo-time-parameterization) Brownian motion on the peanosphere.
-It is simply the $n\to\infty$ limit of simple random walk on the Tutte-embedded mated-CRT map described in Figure~\ref{fig::map}.\footnote{To put this a different way, the reader may recall that the construction of $\SLE_4$ as a ``level line'' of the GFF as in~\cite{ss-contour} is {\em discretely approximated}.
+\begin{remark} The proof in~\cite{wedges,sphere-constructions,ag-disk} shows only that the above embedding of the peanosphere into $\BB C$ is a.s.\ equal to a deterministic functional of the correlated Brownian excursion $(L,R)$.
+It does \emph{not} give an explicit description of this functional.
+However, once Theorem~\ref{thm-tutte-conv0} is established we can make this functional explicit: it is simply the $n\to\infty$ limit of Tutte embeddings of the associated mated-CRT maps described in Figure~\ref{fig::map}.\footnote{To put this a different way, the reader may recall that the construction of $\SLE_4$ as a ``level line'' of the GFF as in~\cite{ss-contour} is {\em discretely approximated}.
 Precisely, a GFF level line is the limit of its discrete counterparts, which are level sets of projections of the GFF onto spaces of piecewise linear functions~\cite{ss-dgff}.
 By contrast, the construction of a general imaginary geometry flow line from the GFF in~\cite{ig1,ig2,ig3,ig4} is (conjectured but) not known to be discretely approximated in any similar way.
 Currently, the only way to construct the path from the field is indirect: one first produces a coupling of the GFF and the path, then shows that in this coupling the field a.s.\ determines the path.
-Theorem~\ref{thm::overviewthm} can be interpreted as saying that construction of SLE-decorated LQG from a correlated CRT pair is discretely approximated in a certain sense.}
+Theorem~\ref{thm-tutte-conv0} can be interpreted as saying that construction of SLE-decorated LQG from a correlated CRT pair is discretely approximated in a certain sense.} \end{remark}